-- You will not be asked if you agree to take part in the specific future research studies using your health information. - You and your study doctor will not be told when or what type of research will be done. - You will not get reports or other information about any research that is done using your information.
+- You will not be asked if you agree to take part in the specific future research studies using your health information. - You and your study doctor will not be told when or what type of research will be done.

 There are laws that protect your genetic information.
 However, there is a risk that someone could get access to your genetic information and identify you by name.
 In some cases, employers could use your genetic information to decide whether to hire or fire you.
 The study doctors believe the risk of this happening is very small.
 However, the risk may increase in the future as people find new ways of tracing information.
 For more information about the laws that protect you, ask your study doctor.